Homological mirror symmetry for generalized Greene-Plesser mirrors: Introduction

 As we have already mentioned, when $r=1$ our results amount to a proof of homological mirror symmetry for Greene--Plesser mirrors.
 There are 27 Greene--Plesser mirror pairs in dimension 2 \cite{Kreuzer1998}, and 800 in dimension 3 \cite{Kreuzer2000}.
 We remark that our results imply both `directions' of homological mirror symmetry: we prove both $D^\pi\fuk(X) \simeq D^bCoh(\Xmir)$ and $D^\pi\fuk(\Xmir) \simeq D^bCoh(X)$, for each pair of Greene--Plesser mirrors.

 One interesting case is when $\Xmir$ is a Calabi--Yau hypersurface in projective space.
 It has been proved in \cite{Seidel2003} and \cite{Sheridan2015} that $D^\pi\fuk(\Xmir) \simeq D^bCoh(X)$ for the appropriate mirror $X$, and we will not discuss this case further here.
 However our main result also applies to prove homological mirror symmetry in the other direction in these cases: i.e., we also prove that $D^\pi\fuk(X) \simeq D^bCoh(\Xmir)$, which is new.
-We feel it is illustrative to explain the case when $\Xmir$ is a quartic hypersurface in projective $3$-space, and $X$ is the mirror quartic.
+Our first running example, from Section \ref{Subsubsec:mirror_quartic}-\ref{Subsubsec:mirror_quartic_3}, concerns the case when $\Xmir$ is a quartic hypersurface in projective $3$-space, and $X$ is the mirror quartic.